Experienced Spine Specialist in Pittsburgh, PA

 - Stenosis is when the openings within the vertebrae or spinal cord start to narrow and provide less space for the nerves.

 - Vertebral compression fracture (VCF) is generally more common within aging populations as the bones weaken due to osteoporosis.
 It occurs when one of your vertebrae collapses, which can cause severe pain, more commonly in the middle back.

 - Arthritis of the spine could lead to the conditions mentioned above as the condition weakens the bones and the spine.

-These conditions can put a lot of pressure on your nerves, or even on your spinal cord.
+All of the aforementioned spinal conditions can put a great deal of pressure on your nerves.
+When severe, they can even begin to exact pressure on your spinal cord itself.
 Pain is caused by pressure being put on the nerves.
 Cervical disorders may lead to pain in your arms, whereas thoracic and lumbar disorders tend to affect the torso and legs.
 Cervical conditions can also cause pain in the rest of the body.

 What types of spine surgery are available at GPOA?

 If your spine specialist does determine that surgery is the best avenue for care, we’ll work with you to determine the best procedure to help you find relief.
 Some of the most common procedures we perform at GPOA include:

 - Spinal fusion, for chronic pain relief, loose vertebra and more